 Day 28: Abs & Advanced Sequence & Cardio

 Now, let’s take a look at the exercise bank we have for each category.
 For each workout, you’ll pick any three exercises from each bank.
 Complete three sets (12-15 reps) of each exercise you choose.
 Mix it up each time and give different exercises a try.

 Band Positioning: Around the ankles

 How to put the band on: Step your feet into the center of the band, and use your hands to roll the band up over the ankles.
 Make sure it’s open as thick as possible without any curling so that it doesn’t feel uncomfortable on your skin if you’re wearing capris or shorts.

 Standing Side Taps

-With the band around your ankles, pull your naval in towards your spine and bend your knees so that your booty is reaching back.
+With the band around your ankles, pull your navel in toward your spine and bend your knees so that your booty is reaching back.
 Place your feet open just as wide as your shoulders.
-This is a modified squat position and you’ll stay here for the exercise!
-Tap your right foot out to the right, feeling the tension on the band, and then bring it back to center so that the feet are just as wide as the shoulders.
+This is a modified squat position and you’ll stay here for the exercise.
+Tap your right foot out to the right, feeling the tension on the band and then bring it back to center so that the feet are just as wide as the shoulders.
 Then tap the left foot to the left and feel the tension on the band, and then bring it back to center.
 Repeat this for 10 taps to each side.
-This works the gluteus medius (the muscle on the outside of the hip) and also the thighs.
+This works the gluteus medius (the muscle on the outside of the hip) and the thighs.
 It’s also a bit of a cardio move since you’re tapping from one side to the other without a break.